edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 03.md

 ![20](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6%2020.png?raw=true)

 * select the arc curve segment on the left (away from the center).
 Use Part Extrude, 20 mm

-* sometimes Part Extrude creates multiple entities.
-Carefully deletes extras. inspect your model to make sure you don't an important element.
+Sometimes Part Extrude creates multiple entities.
+Carefully deletes extras. inspect your model to make sure you lose don't an important element.
 Alternatively, just hide the extras, but this could be confusing later.
+Sometimes Part Extrude moves the underlying curve out of the main model tree, sometimes it doesn't!
+If you try to delete something and it complains about links, cancel!

-* set the Display mode to shaded (hides the edges
+* set the Display mode to shaded (hides the edges)
 * set the color to light orange

 ![21](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6%2021.png?raw=true)